5 min read

 Watching that big, loud, affectionate family celebrate together.
 That made me cry, too.

-When I married my own true love, we dashed off by ourselves to escape the family drama our relationship had created.
+When I married my now-husband, we ran off to escape the family drama our relationship had created and married in private.

 While I have never regretted that choice, remembering I’d never get that sort of moment made me cry.

-Because in the end, after all the battles and fractures, it feels like such a goddamn waste of life to spend years fighting your own bloodline.
+Because in the end, after all is said and done, it feels like such a damn waste of life to spend years fighting your own bloodline.

-All I’ve ever wanted - what most people want - was just a space where everyone was welcome, and stayed, even when it got hard.
+All I’ve ever wanted - what most people want - was just a place where everyone was welcome, and stayed, even when life got hard.

 If these words resonated with you, consider dropping a Ko-fi.
 It’s cheaper than therapy and keeps me productive instead of doom-scrolling.

 I’ve learned the hard way that you can exhaust yourself digging for logic in places it doesn’t exist.
-Sometimes the heart refuses to make sense, so all you can do is just accept it.
+And because love doesn't always make sense, all you can do is just accept it.

-And it’s so easy for bystanders to say I chose this path, that I agreed to it, that I should accept the bed I made.
+And it’s easy for bystanders to say I chose this battle and that I should accept the bed I made.
 Maybe that’s true.

-But even chosen battles can break you down in ways you couldn’t predict.
+But even chosen battles can break you down in ways you couldn’t possibly see coming.

 What I hope, more than anything, is that as we move forward, we remember we don’t have to keep fighting the same battle to prove our love or our strength.

 I wish being a writer made this easier.
-But my brain runs so hot with raw data—reports, arguments, emotions, endless scenarios—that I can’t even sort it into coherent thoughts some days, much less complete sentences.
+But my brain runs so hot with raw data that I can’t even sort it into coherent thoughts some days, much less complete sentences.

 But what I do know is this: I want what’s best for everyone involved.
 That will mean changes, and it may mean goodbyes.